rxwp5657/Nitro/README.md

 + Study and Implement Atmospheric Scattering.
 + Study and Implement Ambient Occlusion.
 + Study and Implement Bloom.
-+ Study and Implement Volumetric lighting.
++ Study and Implement Volumetric Lighting.
++ Study and Implement Image-Based Lighting.